keep-starknet-strange/joyboy/README.md

 Select Expo web, Android or IOS.
 You can scan it with Expo GO on your phone.

 ### Screens of the mobile app
-Recent implementation PoC on React Native.
+Recent implementation PoC on React Native:
-Here is what we have on the mobile app on the first days, contributions welcome!
+Here is what we have on the mobile app in the first days.
+Contributions welcome!
 Check the issues with the "mobile" labels.

 You can see more details on the README here: